microsoft/fluentui/packages/react-components/react-dialog/Spec.md

 </div>
 ```

-> ⚠️ _Pending issue: should there be any handling for the order of buttons?_
+> ⚠️ _Pending issue: should there be any handling for the order of buttons?
+This also, includes the focus sequence of the buttons when the dialog has a tertiary button as well._

 ## Sample Code